chef/supermarket/docs/CONFIGURING.md

 # Configuring Supermarket

+These instructions show how to configure Supermarket in development mode.
+If running in a production-like environment, you'll be using the Omnibus package install, where these settings are driven through /etc/supermarket/supermarket.rb.

 Supermarket uses [dotenv](https://github.com/bkeepers/dotenv) to handle setting environment variables.
 These are the different configurations needed to get Supermarket running.
 The default parameters provided in `.env` should be